FluxMQ

 Go Client

-Pure Go client library for MQTT 3.1.1/5.0 and AMQP 0.9.1 with durable queue support
+Unified Go client plus protocol-specific MQTT 3.1.1/5.0 and AMQP 0.9.1 clients with durable queue support

 Go Client

-Pure Go client libraries for MQTT 3.1.1/5.0 and AMQP 0.9.1 with durable queue support.
 Note: FluxMQ also exposes AMQP 1.0 server support, but this repository does not currently include a dedicated AMQP 1.0 client library.

 Features

-• Protocol Support: MQTT 3.1.1 (v4) and MQTT 5.0 (v5)
+• Protocol Support: MQTT 3.1.1 (v4), MQTT 5.0 (v5), AMQP 0.9.1

 • Auto-Reconnect: Exponential backoff with configurable limits